Zelensky makes surprise Grammys appearance to urge support for Ukraine

 He concluded: “Fill the silence with your music!
 Fill it today, to tell your story.
 Tell the truth about this war on your social networks, on TV.
 Support us in any way you can.
 Any — but not silence.
 And then peace will come.
 To all our cities the war is destroying: Chernihiv, Kharkiv, Volnovakha, Mariupol and others.
 They are legends already, but I have a dream of them living.
 And free.
 Free like you on the Grammy stage.”

-The video led into a performance by John Legend, who sang a new ballad he just released earlier in the day called “Free.”
-Ukrainian musician Siuzanna Iglidan joined in, as did singer Mika Newton; a chyron noted that her sister is serving in the Ukrainian army.
-Poet Lyuba Yakimchuk, who just fled Ukraine days ago, joined them and read a poem asking for protection for her country and family.
+The video led into a performance by John Legend, who sang a ballad he released earlier in the day called “Free.”
+Ukrainian musician Siuzanna Iglidan joined in, as did singer Mika Newton; a chyron noted that Newton’s sister is serving in the Ukrainian army.
+Poet Lyuba Yakimchuk, who fled Ukraine only days ago, joined them and read a poem asking for protection for her country and her family.

-All four were dressed in either blue or yellow as a tribute to the Ukrainian flag, and photos from the destruction of the war played behind them on a giant screen.
+All four were dressed in either blue or yellow — the national colors of Ukraine — as a tribute to the country, and images of the war’s destruction were projected behind them on a giant screen.

-Zelensky’s appearance comes a week after the Academy Awards, where there were rumors that the former actor also might appear.
-Actor and activist Sean Penn made headlines for saying that if Zelensky didn’t make a cameo on the Oscars, he would “smelt” his trophies in public.
+Zelensky’s appearance comes a week after the Academy Awards, where there were rumors that the former actor might appear.
+American actor and activist Sean Penn made headlines for saying that if Zelensky didn’t make a cameo at the Oscars ceremony, he would “smelt” his own trophies in public.

 Read more: